htetpaihtun/docker-for-my-friends/chapter-4/README.md

 [documentation on how to manage resources on RHEL7 Linux](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/resource_management_guide/index)
 (but the concept is same for Linux distros).

+Here's the blog from CNCF that further explained about containers: [demystifying-containers](https://github.com/saschagrunert/demystifying-containers).

 I also recommend this [super cool video](https://www.youtube.com/watch?v=sK5i-N34im8) (54mins) from Jérôme Petazzoni @PyCon 2016

 which explains Namespaces and Cgroups and demonstration on to make a bare minimum linux container from scratch.